lwjglgamedev/zvk/bookcontents/chapter-03/chapter-03.md

 # Chapter 03 - Physical, Logical devices and Surface

 In this chapter we will progress in the definition of the Vulkan structures required to render a 3D scene.
-Specifically, we will setup the
+Specifically, we will set up the
 Physical and Logical devices and a Surface.

 You can find the complete source code for this chapter [here](../../booksamples/chapter-03).